 In larger C programs a manual, interactive verification with a program logic is too tedious and time-consuming to be practical.
 Therefore we have developed an automatic stack analysis tool that operates at the Clight level to enable the analysis of real system code.
 We view this automatic tool mainly as a proof of concept that demonstrates the value of the logic for formal verification of static analysis tools.
-In the future, we will extend our automatic analyzer with advanced techniques like amortized resource analysis [5, 21].
+In the future, we will extend our automatic analyzer with advanced techniques like amortized resource analysis [21, 5].
 This is however beyond the scope of this article.

 The basic idea of our automatic stack analyzer is to compute a call graph from the Clight code and to derive a stack bound for each function in topological order.
-In Coq, the derivation of a function bound is implemented by a recursive function auto\bound on the abstract syntax tree (AST) of a Clight program.
-The function auto\bound does not only compute a stack bound but also a derivation in our quantitative program logic.
+In Coq, the derivation of a function bound is implemented by a recursive function auto_bound on the abstract syntax tree (AST) of a Clight program.
+The function auto_bound does not only compute a stack bound but also a derivation in our quantitative program logic.
 This verifies the correctness of the generated bound and enables the composition of stack bounds that have been derived interactively or with other static analysis tools.
-In addition to the AST, auto\bound takes a context of known function bounds together with their derivations in the logic as an argument.
+In addition to the AST, auto_bound takes a context of known function bounds together with their derivations in the logic as an argument.

-Given our verified quantitative logic, the implementation of auto\bound is straightforward.
-For trivial commands like assignments or skip, auto\bound simply generates the bound 0 and a derivation like $\{0\}$ skip $\{(0,0,0)\}$ .
-For a sequential composition $S_1; S_2$ we inductively apply auto\bound to $S_1$ and $S_2$ , and derive the bounds $\{B_i\}S_i\{(B_i^s,B_i^b,B_i^r)\}$ for i=1,2.
-We then return the precondition $\max\{B_1,B_2\}$ and the postcondition $(\max\{B_1^s,B_2^s\},\max\{B_1^b,B_2^b\},\max\{B_1^s,B_2^s\})$ for the command $S_1; S_2$ .
-The derivation of this bound is similar to the example derivation that is sketched in Figure 5.
+Given our verified quantitative logic, the implementation of auto_bound is straightforward.
+For trivial commands like assignments ore skip, auto_bound simply generates the bound 0 and a derivation like {0} skip {(0,0,0)}.
+For a sequential composition $S_1; S_2$ we inductively apply auto_bound to S_1 and S_2 , and derive the bounds { B_i } S_i { (B_i^s, B_b^i, B_i^r) } for i=1, 2.
+We then return the precondition max{ B_1, B_2 } and the postcondition (max{ B_1^s, B_2^s }, max{ B_2^h, B_2^h }, max{ B_1^s, B_2^s }) for $S_1; S_2$.
+The derivation of this bound is similar to the example derivation that is sketched in Figure 6.
 The computation of the bound for the conditional works similar.
 For loops we can use the bound derived for the loop body to obtain a bound for the loop.
-In the derivation we just apply the rule Q:Loop.
-Function calls are handled with the context of known function bounds (recursion is not allowed here) and the rule O:CALL.
+In the derivation we just apply the rule Q:LOOP.
+Function calls are handled with the context of known function bounds (recursion is not allowed here) and the rule Q:CALL.

+For a given C program, we apply auto_bound to every function definition in the well-founded topological order that is given by the call graph.
+We then use the resulting bounds to successively generate the context of known function bounds for the following calls of auto_bound.
 We envision, that the quantitative logic can be a useful backend to verify more sophisticated static analyses.
 For our simple, automatic stack analyzer the logic was already very convenient and enabled us to verify the analyzer almost without additional effort.
+If one considers more involved programs with recursion and function pointers then more verification effort is inevitable but based on our experiences, we believe that the quantitative logic will be quite helpful.